-Applications are now being accepted to participate in The Native Works 2018 Art Call.
+Applications are now being accepted to participate in The Native Works 2019 Art Call.
 The announcement is primarily aimed at visual artists and media artists, although creative fashion designs are also welcome.
-The art call is primarily aimed at adding pieces to the Native Works 2019 collection through collaboration with indigenous artists.
+The art call is primarily aimed at adding pieces to the Native Works 2019 collection through collaboration with Indigenous artists.

 All Indigenous Artists of any tribal affiliation are eligible to submit artworks.
 We welcome any submissions that are original paintings, drawings, digital works, collage, lino prints and photography including contemporary and traditional works.

-All works should be submitted digitally via email.
-Please submit work with the subject line NW Fall 2018 – First and Last name.
+All images of works should be submitted digitally via email.
+Please submit work with the subject line NW Spring 2019 – First and Last name.

-In body of email, Artists will submit a short bio, including tribal affiliation and any social media outlets.
+In the body of the email, Artists will submit a short bio, including tribal affiliation and any social media outlets.

-Please give the following information for each piece being submitted:
+Please give the following information for each indivual piece being submitted:

 Artists may submit up to five artworks.
 Each piece should be in either JPEG, TIFF or PDF format no larger than 2mb.

-Please name all of your entry files as follows:
+Please name all your entry files as follows:

 Artist’s last name _ first name, followed by the entry number.
 Example: johnson_john_1.jpg.